Other Health Care Information

 Health Information Privacy Complaint

 Information on when you may file a health information privacy and security complaint with the Office for Civil Rights (OCR) if you feel a covered entity or business associate violated your (or someone else’s) health information privacy rights or committed another violation of the Privacy, Security or Breach Notification Rules.
+Complaints can be filed online or in writing by mail, fax, or e-mail.

 If You Are Blind Or Have Low Vision - How We Can Help

 Information from the Social Security Administration for those who are blind or have low vision regarding benefits you may be eligible for through Social Security.
+Written and Audio brochure.

 Intellectual and Developmental Disability Services

 Information from the Pennsylvania Department of Human Services on the intellectual and developmental disability service system in Pennsylvania.
+Pennsylvania offers county-administered programs for people with intellectual/developmental disabilities, and autism (ID/DD/A) to live and thrive in their homes and communities.

 Mental Health Care Advance Directive